The Truth About Mortgage Refinancing Revealed By Maryland Mortgage Expert

+Southern Maryland based Mortgage Lender Ralph Dawson reveals mortgage refinancing secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
+The site is designed to give Maryland residents all the facts about mortgage refinancing so they can make an educated decision when obtaining a mortgage.

-Annapolis, MD -- (ReleaseWire) -- 12/15/2009 -- It seems like everyone in Maryland is jumping on the mortgage refinancing bandwagon.
+Saint Leonard, MD -- (ReleaseWire) -- 02/25/2010 -- It seems like everyone in Maryland is beginning to consider refinancing as away of lowering their housing expense.
 Maybe you're thinking about it yourself?
 After all, with rates as low as they are, the promise of lowering your monthly payments, sometimes significantly, is a great attraction for many homeowners.

 But before you sign on the dotted line, there are a few things you should know about the way refinancing works so you don’t make a mistake that could wind up costing you big time.

-"With refinancing as popular as it is right now, Maryland residents have to be even more careful about shopping for the best loan," says Lou Colletti, a ANNAPOLIS, Maryland based mortgage consultant.
+"With refinancing Maryland residents have to be even more careful about shopping for the best loan," says Ralph Dawson, a Southern Maryland based mortgage consultant.
 "Even the most attractive offer can wind up being a disaster once you realize how much the loan is really costing you."

 * You should get a significantly lower rate for refinancing to make sense.
 Don't rush to refinance unless it's truly worth your while.
 If you're working with a mortgage broker rather than going it alone, you can be assured that they're bringing you the best offers out there.
 If you're going it alone, you'll have to do the legwork for yourself.